shaik1002/biggitlabbomb/doc/ci/variables/index.md

 Prerequisites:

-- You must have the same role or access level as required to [add a CI/CD variable in the UI](#define-a-cicd-variable-in-the-ui).
+- You must have the same role or access level as required to [define a CI/CD variable in the UI](#define-a-cicd-variable-in-the-ui).

 To set a variable as protected: